-- 1. The Stewards of the Standard approve the Engineering Auditors and the Certifiers. - 2.
-The Engineering Auditors approve the Project Integrators, the Data Providers, the Solution Implementers, and the Offset Sellers. - 3.
-The Compliance Auditors make sure offset creation and sale complies not only with the DEV Carbon Standard but also with applicable national and local regulations. - 4.
-The Certifiers are obliged to publish all offset data (for public scrutiny) and are themselves audited by the Engineering Auditors.
-Certifiers have to approve the Compliance Auditors, the Special Financial, Legal & Fiscal Auditors, and the Special MRV Auditors, which in turn audit all carbon solutions at random times.

-The integrator designs the carbon solution and brings together the Landowner and the Solution Implementers.
+- 1.The Stewards of the Standard approve the Engineering Auditors and the Certifiers. - 2.
+The Engineering Auditors approve the Project Integrators. - 3.The Project Integrators approve their Offset Sellers, and also onboard the Landowners for each carbon solution. - 4.
+The Compliance Auditors make sure offset creation and sale complies not only with the DEV Carbon Standard but also with applicable national and local regulations. - 5.The Certifiers are obliged to publish all offset data (for public scrutiny).
+Certifiers have to approve the Compliance Auditors, the Special Financial, Legal & Fiscal Auditors, and the Special MRV Auditors, which in turn audit all carbon solutions. - 6.
+The Certifiers approve the Data Providers and the Solution Implementers, which are audited by the Engineering Auditors.